Recycling requires smart action and team players

 UPM Raflatac enabling better recyclability

-If we think of the world of labels, especially for the home and personal care packaging that are quite often made out of rigid plastic due to the products’ functional requirements, it is our top priority to ensure that our labels are not be a barrier to recycling.
+If we think of the world of labels, especially for the home and personal care packaging that are quite often made out of rigid plastic due to the products’ functional requirements, it is our top priority to ensure that our labels are not a barrier to recycling.

 The way we at UPM Raflatac are enabling better recyclability of our customers and brand owners’ products by developing innovations, is two-fold: